brohrer/sqlogging/README.md

 ### `create_logger()`
 `logging.create_logger(name="log", dir_name=".", level="info", columns=["ts", "data"])`

 For creating a new Logger from scratch.
-If you try to open a Logger by the same name as a pre-existing logger you'll get a `sqlite3.OperationalError`.
+If you try to create a Logger by the same name as a pre-existing logger you'll get a `sqlite3.OperationalError`.

 * Parameters